- for Mileage Plan users75

 The card also offers an annual companion fare which allows you to get a second ticket starting from $121 after the purchase of a ticket on either Alaska or Virgin America.
 Cardholders may receive a free checked bag for themselves and up to six companions traveling on the same reservation.

 While the card has nice benefits, and earns valuable miles, the earning power is relatively weak.
-The only opportunity to earn bonus miles is for purchases with Alaska and Virgin America, which earn 3 miles per dollar.
+The only opportunity to earn bonus miles is for purchases with Alaska, which earn 3 miles per dollar.
 All other spending earns only 1 mile per dollar.
 As a result, everyday spending will be better directed at other cards for many travelers.

 Knowing what benefits come with a credit card can help you decide if it’s a good fit for you.
 Here we cover the bonuses and perks that the Alaska Airlines Visa Signature® Credit Card offers and the value of the Bank of America Mileage Plan™ miles you earn.